byDagor/Dagor-Brushless-Controller/docs/getting_started/index.md

 ### 4.1 Downloading the firmware

-Download the most recent firmware version and
+Download the most recent firmware version and open it on the Arduino IDE.

 ### 4.2 Changing the user parameters

 With the information from the previous steps there's a few parameters that must be changed in the firmware, such as: power supply voltage, phase resistance, maximum estimated current, etc.

 ### 4.3 Controller flash mode